JordyKieto/Communication-Search-App/README.md

 # Pepsi Communication Dataset

 ## Goal
-* Create a commandline application that can
+* Create a command line application that can read from a communication data set

 ## How to Run
 * copy ocean.json into root directory